musicrizz/MyFragmentsLoader/README.md

 If the compilation is not successiful it will display an ERROR image and the error will be printed on the console.

 PS:
-at the moment the errors are printed on the console, but I have to implement a text system for diplay directly in the error Window.
+at the moment the errors are printed on the console, but I have to implement a text system for display directly in the ERROR Window.

 This is a cpp project with Eclipse.